-We talked to Ojus Sharma, Co-founder, and CEO at Applify about how they make custom solutions that deliver clients’ objectives and here is what he said about them.
+Ojus Sharma, Co-founder, and CEO at Applify tells us how they make custom solutions that deliver clients’ objectives.

 First of all, how are you and your family doing in these COVID-19 times?